Where to See Redwoods in Santa Cruz

 Driving distance from Santa Cruz: 9 miles

-Nestled in the Aptos Hills, just 18 miles roundtrip from Santa Cruz, the forest of Nisene Marks State Park is one of the best places to experience the magic of the redwoods in the area.
+Nestled in the Aptos Hills, just 18 miles round-trip from Santa Cruz, the Forest of Nisene Marks State Park is one of the best places to experience the magic of the redwoods in the area.

 The entire park spans an impressive 10,000 acres, and over half of the forest consists of redwood trees.
 However, due to the logging craze in the 1800s, most of the old-growth forest has been chopped down.

-Today, the Forest of Nisene Marks consists primarily of lush second and third-growth redwood forests.
-However, the old-growth redwoods aren’t all gone from this forest!
-Next to the Pourroy Picnic Area, a sliver of old-growth redwoods remain, including the Advocate Tree, which is over 250 feet tall and measures 45 feet in circumference.
+However, the old-growth redwoods aren’t all gone from this forest.
+Next to the Pourroy Picnic Area, a sliver of old-growth coast redwood trees remains.
+You can also see the roots of the Advocate Tree, which once stood over 250 feet tall and measured 45 feet in circumference before it was toppled over in a 2017 storm.

 Some of the best redwood hikes in the Forest of Nisene Marks are:

-• Old-Growth Loop: The Old-Growth Loop is an easy, beautiful, 1.3-mile trail that will take you past some of the last remaining old-growth redwoods in the forest.
+• Old-Growth Loop: The Old-Growth Loop is an easy, beautiful, 1.3-mile trail that will take you past some of the last remaining old-growth coast redwoods in the forest.
 While the trail is open all year, the creeks may become impassable after heavy rains.

 5. Butano State Park